siomochkin/offmute-server/README.md

 - **Business Tier** (`business`): Gemini 2.0 Pro for description and report, Gemini 2.0 Flash for transcription
 - **Economy Tier** (`economy`): Gemini 2.0 Flash models for all operations
 - **Budget Tier** (`budget`): Gemini 2.0 Flash for description, Gemini 2.0 Flash Lite for transcription and report
+- **Experimental Tier** (`experimental`): Uses the cutting-edge Gemini 2.5 Pro Preview model for all operations, with support for 65k token outputs

 ### As a Module